Solid Cache in Rails 8: When the Database Is the Right Cache

 Do not flip this switch blindly.
 Encryption adds CPU overhead and changes failure modes (bad keys, missing credentials, rotation issues).
 But for some apps it is worth it.

-Production gotchas and risks
+Gotchas and risks

 1) You are moving load to your database